readium/r2-streamer-js/README.md

 To actually load+parse a publication reference (local filesystem path) into a ReadiumWebPubManifest Publication instance, stored in the server's state:
-(note that publications do not need to be registered via `addPublications()` first, and a remote URL can be used instead of a local filesytem path)

 ```javascript
 // The Publication object model is defined in `r2-shared-js`